 With affiliate marketing, you have zero control of your product.
 In addition, if the affiliate program changes the commission structure, you can't do anything about it.
 But you don't have to create a product.
 And if you're willing to invest the time to develop organic traffic, you don't rely solely on paid ads.

 Both business models offer a way to make money online.
 But they each take a lot of work and effort for minimal control and even less profits.
 Plus, the barrier to entry is so low the competition is cutthroat.
-Lead generation, on the other hand, is a skill set, so the barrier to entry is higher (less competition).
+On the other hand, the lead generation business model is a skill set, so the barrier to entry is higher (less competition).

 Like affiliate marketing, you get paid for generating leads for local business owners.
 The difference is that you fully control every aspect of your business.
-You're not selling physical products like dropshipping, so you don't worry about shipping or supply chain issues.
-If you're interested or have questions, you can find more information in this local lead generation program.
+For example, you're not selling physical products like dropshipping, so you don't worry about shipping or supply chain issues.
+Plus, you don't need to deal with high levels of competition.
+Or run the risk of market saturation.